SoccerNet/sn-depth/ChallengeRules.md

 The evaluation code calculates these metrics to compare depth estimations from the proposed methods against the ground truth data.

+It is necessary to respect the following format for naming the different predictions: if it is the prediction for the x th frames of video y from football game z, it should be named *foot_game_z_video_y_depth_r_x.png*.

+Furthermore, the depth maps need to be saved as 16-bit PNG files.
+Before being saved, the depth maps are normalized within the range of 0 to 1 and then multiplied by 65,535.

+Finally, depth maps must be such that the smaller values for the pixels corresponds to the closest point to the camera and inversely.

 ## Participation Rules

 - Open to anyone except the organizers.